17 Things to Know BEFORE Moving to North Carolina {VIDEO}

 From the Triangle, you can drive two hours to the east for the beaches and a short couple of hours to the west for the mountains.
 Whether you enjoy surfing or skiing, you will be able to enjoy it all in NC.

-Both the beaches and mountains are prime destinations for vacationing, although many people live in both areas.
-There are highly-rated colleges like the University of North Carolina Wilmington at the beach and Appalachian State University in the mountains.
+Both the beaches and mountains are prime vacation destinations, although many people live in both areas.
+There are highly rated colleges like the University of North Carolina Wilmington at the beach and Appalachian State University in the mountains.
 After college, many graduates decide they can't leave their beautiful locations and even buy their first homes.

-You really can't go wrong with the beaches or mountains, so it's a good thing you won't have to choose because in NC, you can have it all.
+You can't go wrong with the beaches or mountains, so it's a good thing you won't have to choose because you can have it all in NC.
+Whether you are looking for a new home or a vacation home, NC is the place to look.

 3. Low Cost of Living